JimmyKenMerchant/jimmy-branding/README.txt

 Several codes of 'SENOR', a WebGL library are derived from Mozilla Developer Network, <https://github.com/mdn/webgl-examples> .
 The license is under Creative Commons Zero v1.0 Universal, <https://github.com/mdn/webgl-examples/blob/gh-pages/LICENSE> .
 This license is compatible with GPLv2 or later.

+== Screenshots ==
+1. Usage Sample of Template Tag, 'jimmy_branding_output'
+2. Usage sample of Shortcode, '[jimmy_branding]'
+3. 'Select' Sub Menu of 'jBrandings' Menu

+== Upgrade Notice ==
+= 1.0.1 =
+Please upgrade because of fixing bugs and having new futures: Added minimized files of JavaScript for increasing loading speed on browsers.

 == Changelog ==

+= 1.0.1 =
+* Added minimized files of JavaScript for increasing loading speed on browsers : June 21, 2017

+= 1.0 =
+* Release in WordPress.org
+: June 21, 2017

 = 0.9.4 Beta =
 * Made Texture Array Two dimention